kbl/s10-int/README.md

 Basic todo lists which could be managed with email messages.
 Only author (email address) and subject of the message are important, body or atachements are ignored.

-## API
+## Legal messages
-Types of messages described below show all valid email subjects, any other won't be properly interpreted by Maildo. $tokens$ shows parts of subject that could be changed.
-All errors are reported via emails.
-Generaly subject could be described as: ACTION [list-id] (additional data)
+Types of messages described below show all valid email subjects, any other won't be properly interpreted by Maildo. `tokens` shows parts of subject that could be changed.
+All errors are reported back via emails.

+Generaly subject could be described as: `ACTION [list-id] (additional data)` (case sensitive).

+### Subscribe to list

+    SUBSCRIBE [list-id]

-- SUBSCRIBE [$list-id$] - sender of this message will be subscribed to list of passed id (list-id), list-id could only contain alphanumeric caracters and underscore (\w), multiple subscribtions messaegs for already subscribed list causes error,
+Sender of this message will be subscribed to list identified by `list-id`, `list-id` could only contain alphanumeric characters and underscore (`\w`), multiple subscribtions messaegs for already subscribed list causes error.

+### Add task to list

+    ADD [list-id] task

-- ADD [$list-id$] $task$ - adds $task$ to list specified by $list-id$, adding task to list for which subscribption wasn't earlier requested causes error,
+Adds `task` to list identified by `list-id`, adding task to list for which subscribption wasn't earlier requested causes error.

+### Task done

+    DONE [list-id] task-number

-- DONE [$list-id$] $task-number$ - rmoves task from list, $task-number$ is 1-based order number of task, removing task from listh for which subscribtion wasn't earlier requested causes error,
+Removes task from list, `task-number` is 1-based order number of task, removing task from listh for which subscribtion wasn't earlier requested causes error.
+Illegal `task-number` causes error.

-- LIST [$list-id$] - lists all tasks on particular list
+### List of tasks

+    LIST [list-id]

+Respond with list of tasks added to list identified by `list-id`.
+Listing tasks from list to which sender wasn't subscribed causes error.

+### Unsubscribing from list

+    UNSUBSCRIBE [list-id]

-- UNSUBSCRIBE [$list-id$] - sender of this message will be unsubscribed from list, if sender wasn't previously subscribed this message causes error.
+Sender of this message will be unsubscribed from list identified by `list-id`, if sender wasn't previously subscribed this message causes error.

 ## Installation